skx/z80-formatter/README.md

 # z80-formatter

-This repository contains a simple perl-script which is designed to pretty-print, or format, Z80 assembly source files in a consistent fashion.
+This repository contains a simple, zero-dependency, Perl script which is designed to pretty-print, or format, Z80 assembly source files in a consistent fashion.

 There are no options to tweak, so if the look and feel isn't what you prefer then you're out of luck.

+## Usage

+To format some files run:

+    $ z80-formatter [--in-place] path/to/file.z80 path/to/file2.z80  ..

 ## Limitations